 Students who have not completed their studies within the prescribed period will be required to submit to the Graduate Records Officer an approved Plan of Study (PoS) indicating the work required to complete the degree and the anticipated completion date of the degree.
 Please note that PoS will only be approved to the end of Maximum Program Duration (MPD), even if the PoS indicates that more time is required to complete the program.

 If a student does not complete their program by the end of MPD, they will be withdrawn from the program for failure to complete.
 Should the student wish to appeal the withdrawal from the graduate program and continue beyond MPD, they are required to submit an appeal for a time extension to A&P. PoS and appeals for extension beyond MPD must be submitted on the appropriate forms*.

 *Note: The advisor, advisory committee, GPC and ADR must review and sign these forms.

-The number of semesters remaining in the degree program of students who transfer between Full-Time and Part-Time status during their completion period will be weighted by the ratio of total semesters allocated for a program that is fully Part-Time and fully Full-Time (e.g. 11:6 for Masters, 20:12 for Doctoral).
-The same principle will apply to students who transfer from Part-Time to Full-Time during their completion period.
-A table indicating the number of semesters remaining in the completion period under these circumstances is provided on the OGPS website.
+The number of semesters remaining in the degree program of students who transfer between Full-Time and Part-Time status during their completion period will be weighted by the ratio of total semesters allocated for a program that is fully Part-Time If a student transfers from full-time to part-time within the Program Completion Period, the number of part-time semesters remaining in the Completion Period will be twice the number of full-time semesters remaining.
+If a student transfers from part-time to full-time within the Completion Period, the number of full-time semesters remaining in the Completion Period will be half the number of part-time semesters remaining.